What the hell is an author platform? Have you got one? Is it contagious?

 I do it because I think it’s fun.
-And I’m looking forward to publishing my blog posts as a blook someday, so I’m thinking of this as an investment15.Anyone who says that you absolutely must blog as a writer, is full of it.
-Click To Tweet
+And I’m looking forward to publishing my blog posts as a blook someday, so I’m thinking of this as an investment[note]Even though it may never happen – but that’s investments for you.[/note].

 If you decide to blog, you’ll need to do it on a regular basis.
 And I do mean once or twice a month at the very least.
 It will take time.
 It will use up your creative energies and your research and your carpal-tunnel prone fingers.
 And you’ll have to figure out difficult stuff like “who’s my target audience” and “how can I add value to them instead of just filling this space with BS?”